 All the factors listed above contribute to the loss of Redmond's forest canopy in parks, natural areas and on private land.
-Compared with the region's historic native forest composition, Redmond has a larger percentage of deciduous tree coverage than conifers, which is not typical of a normal healthy Northwest forest.
+Compared with the region's historic native forest composition, the current City of Redmond has a larger percentage of deciduous tree coverage than conifers, which is not typical of a normal healthy Northwest forest.
 Native conifer regeneration is limited, as conifers do not regenerate as quickly as deciduous trees.

-Public lands are properties owned by the City of Redmond or other governmental agencies within Redmond.
-Private lands are owned by private land owners and represent a wide range of property types such as residential, commercial, and industrial.
+Public lands are properties owned by the City of Redmond or other governmental agencies within the City of Redmond.
+Private lands are owned by private land owners and represent a wide range of property types such as residential, commercial, industrial.